Beware. Spoilers unmarked.

 - Leader Wannabe: When the Gullwings eventually allow Cid into their own airship, Rikku and Brother immediately regretted it, as Cid started barking orders as if he was in charge again.

-- Never Got to Say Goodbye: Showing that he's Not So Different from Yevonites, he's just as vehement to his sister getting wed to a Yevon Priest, that the two had to elope.
+- Never Got to Say Goodbye: Showing that he's no different from Yevonites, he's just as vehement to his sister getting wed to a Yevon Priest, that the two had to elope.
 Cid eventually forgives his sister when her child and Cid's niece Yuna is born, but she was then killed by Sin right before the two siblings could actually make up.

 - No Indoor Voice: Michael McShane voices him like he doesn't need any speakers in the airship.

-- Papa Wolf: He goes as far as to kidnap his niece to prevent her from completing her Pilgrimage, knowing that she will die if she does.
+- Papa Wolf: Cid is a hotheaded, strong-willed man who is intent on stopping his niece's pilgrimage, with force if necessary.
+At least on this point, he and Tidus are on the same page.
+He goes as far as to kidnap his niece to prevent her from completing her Pilgrimage, knowing that she will die if she does.

 - Parental Substitute: In X-2, even though by this point Yuna can now take care of herself, Cid wants to set himself up as her legal guardian, and trying to stir her on the path he thinks is good for her.